 Date cheque drawn

 The only exceptions to cheques not being supported by an original invoice would be for such items as advanced booking fees for a future course, VAT, etc. Here a cheque requisition form/ purchase order will be used and a photocopy of the cheque kept.

-Wages and salaries: There will be a clear trail to show the authority and reason for payment.
-Every payment will have a cheque requisition slip showing who has authorised the payment and what it was for ie salary, temporary work, HMRC, etc. All employees will be paid within the PAYE, National Insurance rules.
-The Treasurer will process any salaries.
+5.2 Wages and salaries: All employees will be paid by BACS within the PAYE, National Insurance rules.
+The Treasurer or another Trustee will process any salaries.
 (N.B.
 Payroll may be contracted out.)

 Fares are evidenced by tickets (where possible).

 Other expenditure is evidenced by original receipts.

 Car mileage is based on local authority scales.

 - Cheque signatures, BACS and cash cards

 6.1 Each cheque will be signed by at least two people.